openstack-archive/sahara/doc/source/devref/quickstart.rst

     nova keypair-add stack --pub-key $PATH_TO_PUBLIC_KEY

-Send POST request to Savanna API to create and start the cluster:
+Send POST request to Sahara API to create and start the cluster:

 .. sourcecode:: console